URL:

 Cristina Godio, ISTUD, Istituto Studi Direzionali, Italy

-Building a Virtual Professional Community: The Case of POOLWEB.IT
+Building a Virtual Professional Community: The Case of

 Tony Rockliff, Founder and Producer, Cybertown, blaxxun interactive,